shemhazai/bookstoread/README.md

 - Display book title, author and cover image.
 - Lazy load widgets in the list.
 - Query only needed fields from the API.
-- Stores favorite books in Firebase Firestore.
+- Tapping on books stores them as favorite in Firebase Firestore.
+Tapping again removes them from favorites.
+- Logs HTTP communication to the console.

 ## TODO list: